15th January 1934

 Miss Slowey was done with him now and she walked him towards the elevator.

--Thank you so much Mr. Brennan They shook hands and he noticed the size of the diamond rings she was wearing. – I hope we do business again.
+-Thank you so much Mr. Brennan They shook hands and he noticed the size of the diamond rings festooned on her narrow fingers. – I hope we do business again.
 Now Schulz will see you out.
 The young bell hop came out from the shadows at the end of the hall.

 –You’re welcome Miss Slowey but it’s not a business I’m intending to expand.